 Both of these card offerings have their own really solid benefits as well as a few shared benefits that the Chase Sapphire Reserve usually is a little bit better for.

-If you are trying to choose just one card, you should ask yourself if you’ll get more value out of the better spending categories and lounge access from the Sapphire Reserve or the non-shared benefits, 5X on airfare, and lounge access from the Amex Platinum.
+If you are trying to choose just one card, you should ask yourself if you’ll get more value out of the better spending categories and lounge access from the Sapphire Reserve or the non-shared benefits, 5X on airfare purchased direclty with the airline, and lounge access from the Amex Platinum.

 The following two tabs change content below.